awsdocs/aws-systems-manager-user-guide/doc_source/sysman-compliance-about.md

 ## About State Manager association compliance<a name="sysman-compliance-about-association"></a>

 After you create one or more State Manager associations, compliance status information is immediately available to you in the console or in response to AWS CLI commands or corresponding Systems Manager API actions\.
-For associations, Configuration Compliance shows statuses of `Compliant` or `Non-compliant` and the severity level assigned to the association, such as `Critical` or `Medium`\.
+For associations, Compliance shows statuses of `Compliant` or `Non-compliant` and the severity level assigned to the association, such as `Critical` or `Medium`\.

 ## About custom compliance<a name="sysman-compliance-custom"></a>